y-ikli/memento/docs/python/memento_python.md

 ---

 ## Pydantic
-Pydantic is a powerful library that uses Python type hints to enforce data structure and validate inputs at runtime.
+Pydantic is a library that uses Python type hints to enforce data structure and validate inputs at runtime.
+Why use Pydantic?
+- Enforces types at runtime
+- Converts compatible types (e.g., str ➜ int)
+- Raises clear validation errors on failure

 Basic Model: